The Day of the Triffids: Science and technology

-The Day of the Triffids touches on mankind's advances in science and technology as a possible contributor to the collapse of society that's depicted in the novel.
+The Day of the Triffids touches on mankind's advances in science and technology as a possible contributor to the collapse of society that is depicted in the novel.

 I saw them now with a disgust that they had never roused in me before.
 Horrible alien things which some of us had somehow created, and which the rest of us, in our careless greed, had cultured all over the world, One could not even blame nature for them.

-In a master's thesis entitled Social Critique in the Major Novels of John Wyndham: Civilization's Secrets and Nature's Truths, Michael Douglas Green writes about other scientific contributions to the novel's apocalypse:
+In a master's thesis titled Social Critique in the Major Novels of John Wyndham: Civilization's Secrets and Nature's Truths, Michael Douglas Green writes about other scientific contributions to the novel's apocalypse:

 The apocalypse in The Day of the Triffids is not merely a result of the creation of the triffids, however.
 It is instead, a sort of compound disaster; the triffids only gain free rein after another man-made horror—a satellite—goes awry.
 The narrator describes the advent of a sort of orbital missile (not utterly unlike an ICBM) developed in both the East and West carrying not only atomic weapons but also "such things as crop diseases, cattle diseases, radioactive dusts, viruses, and infections not only of familiar kinds, but brand-new sorts recently thought up in laboratories, all floating around up there."